 HIPAA-Compliant Web Sites: Requirements and Best Practices

-While we have discussed previously what makes a web page secure in general and also what in particular makes a web site HIPAA compliant, it seems that a concise recommendation that spells out what you should and should not do with web sites in shared and dedicated environments would be particularly useful to many.
+We have previously discussed what makes a web page secure and also what makes a web site HIPAA-compliant, but it seems that an explainer on what you should and should not do with web sites in shared and dedicated environments would be useful to many.

 HIPAA-Compliant web sites on a shared server – really?

-While use of a dedicated server for any web site that deals with ePHI is highly recommended for the clear security advantages, we do allow such web sites on LuxSci’s shared web servers as well, provided they are designed properly.
+Using a dedicated server for any web site that deals with ePHI is highly recommended for the clear security advantages.
+However, we do allow HIPAA-compliant web sites on LuxSci’s shared web servers provided they are designed properly.

 What is the danger on a shared web server?

-Use of a shared web server is inherently less secure than a dedicated server because of the fact that the server is used by many different web sites and many different, independent site administrators.
+A shared web server is inherently less secure than a dedicated server because many independent site administrators have access to the same server.
 If there is ePHI on the server, it must be protected against:

 With a dedicated server, there is no issue with #1 or #2 – you just have to secure you own web site and access properly and let LuxSci handle #3.
 On a shared server, you can’t control other people’s stupidity or negligence.